InVader93/MISPionage/README.md

 `crontab -l | grep -v 'MISPionage Task' | crontab -`

-This will remove the line related to the Qcentaur task from the crontab.
+This will remove the line related to the MISPionage task from the crontab.

 * * * * *